 A woman’s breasts often change over time, losing their youthful shape and firmness.
-These changes, including loss of skin elasticity, can result from pregnancy, breastfeeding, weight fluctuations, aging and gravity.
+These changes, including loss of skin elasticity, can result from pregnancy, breastfeeding, weight fluctuations, aging, and gravity.
 Heredity may also be a factor, and a woman in her teens may experience loose, sagging breast tissue.

-f you desire to restore the firmness and shape of your breasts, then a breast life may be right for you.
+If you desire to restore the firmness and shape of your breasts, then a breast lift may be right for you.
 In general, a breast lift will raise and firm the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 Sometimes the areola (the pigmented skin around the nipple) has become enlarged over time, and a breast lift will reduce this as well.
 This procedure also rejuvenates the female figure with a breast profile that is more youthful, uplifted and firm.

 Technically called a mastopexy, a breast lift is a surgery to uplift and improve the shape of a female breast that:

 - Sags or is pendulous but is proportionate with the body frame